 Python driver quickstart

-DataStax recommends using the Python client with Serverless (Vector) databases.
-Use the Python driver only if you are working with an existing application that previously used a CQL-based driver or if you plan to explicitly use CQL.
+DataStax recommends CQL drivers only for Serverless (Non-Vector) databases, existing applications that previously used a CQL-based driver, or if you plan to exclusively use CQL.

 This quickstart explains how to use the Python driver to connect to your database, load a set of vector embeddings, and perform a similarity search to find vectors that are close to the one in your query.